asielen/D3_Reusable_Charts/pacing_chart/readme.md

+# Pacing Charts

 A reusable and configurable chart to track performance against targets.
 Based on the common bullet chart, this simplified presentation is easily digestible for presentations and regular kpi updates.
+Can also be used as a more data-to-ink dense replacement of a [dial chart.](https://stats.stackexchange.com/questions/30476/if-gauge-charts-are-bad-why-do-cars-have-gauges)

 Features: